Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 ![Links site architecture diagram](links.svg)

-The links site at `https://links.soundscape.scottishtecharmy.org` supports Android App Links verification and provides a landing page redirect.
+The links site at `https://links.soundscape.scottishtecharmy.org` supports iOS and Android App Links verification and provides a landing page redirect.
 It is a static site with no server-side logic.

 - A storage account in the `soundscape-links` RG has static website hosting enabled.
 It holds three files.